 Shopping and dining

-There are three main shopping areas.
-The first area is located in the center of the town.
+There are two main shopping areas.
+One is located in the center of the town.
 It stretches along Livingston Avenue from Route 10 to Northfield Road.
 Historically, the area had been dominated by small local shops and restaurants.
-With recent addition of Livingston Town Center, more well-known stores have been opened in the area such as Starbucks.
+With recent addition of Livingston Town Center, more well-known stores have been opened in the area.

 There are three supermarkets in the town — Shoprite, A&P and Kings.
 Additional specialty food stores such as Kam Man Food – Asian food supermarket, and Whole Foods Market are located in neighboring towns.